Home Networking Basics - diagram

 Wireless Connection

 Let’s say your PC and the high-speed Internet equipment from your ISP (modem, router, or gateway) are in your office, and you want to use your Gaming system for live play in your family room with your high-definition TV.
 Wireless networking will get you out of drilling holes in your walls and running Ethernet cables throughout your home.
-But it may not have the ability to transfer all that data live on line gaming requires.
-So the experience can freeze or slow down.
-The same can be said for streaming Movies, large computer applications or anything that exceeds the wireless transfer capability of your wireless modem.
+But, it may not have the ability to transfer all that data live on line gaming requires.
+So, the experience can freeze or slow down.
+The same can be said for streaming movies, large computer applications or anything that exceeds the wireless transfer capability of your wireless modem.

 Considerations